flintlib/python-flint/doc/source/build.rst

    * - 0.6.0
      - 1st Feb 2024
      - 3.9-3.12
-     - 3.0 only
+     - 3.0
-     - 3.0 only
+     - 3.0
    * - 0.5.0
      - 22nd Oct 2023
      - 3.9-3.12
+     - 3.0
-     - 3.0 only
+     - 3.0
+   * - 0.4.0
+     - 8th Aug 2023
+     - 3.9-3.11
+     - ``2.9.0`` (``Arb 2.23.0``)
-     - 3.0 only
+     - 3.0

-If installing binaries from PyPI or conda-forge then the Python (CPython) version is the only column in this table that matters.
+   * - 0.3.0
+     - 7th Dec 2018
+     - older Python versions
+     - ``< 3.0``
+     - ``< 3.0``

 The minimum and maximum versions of Python represent the versions that are tested in CI and for which binaries are provided on PyPI.
-It is likely that ``python-flint`` will work with other versions of Python (particularly older Python versions) but this is not tested and requires building from source.
+It is likely that ``python-flint`` will work with other versions of Python (particularly older Python versions) but this is not tested.
 It is possible that ``conda-forge`` may provide binaries for other versions of Python.

 The minimum versions of Cython and FLINT are needed because it is known that python-flint will not even build with older versions of these libraries.
 The maximum versions of all dependencies are speculative and are based on the versions that are known to work at the time of release.
-It is possible that newer versions of Cython and FLINT will work but from ``python-flint 0.4.0`` through to the time of writing (``python-flint 0.7.0``) minor releases of Cython, FLINT, or CPython have frequently required changes to the ``python-flint`` source code to be able to build at all.
-In particular the following releases of Cython, FLINT and CPython have had changes that would prevent building all versions of ``python-flint`` existing at the time of the
+It is possible that newer versions of Cython and FLINT will work but unlikely.
+During the year following the release of ``python-flint 0.4.0`` every non-patch release of Cython, FLINT, or CPython has required changes to the ``python-flint`` source code to be able to build at all.
+In particular the following releases of Cython, FLINT and CPython had changes that would prevent building all versions of ``python-flint`` existing at the time:
-release:

 - Flint 3.0 (Arb and Flint merged, lots of changes)
 - Flint 3.1 (Function signature for ``fmpz_mod_mat`` changed)